awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBInstance.md

 In this step you create an Amazon RDS MySQL DB instance that maintains the data used by a web application\.

 **Important**
 Before you begin this step, you must have a VPC with both public and private subnets, and corresponding security groups\.
-If you don't have these, see [Tutorial: Create an Amazon VPC for Use with an Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
-Complete the steps in [Create a VPC with Private and Public Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create Additional Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.AdditionalSubnets), [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [ Create a VPC Security Group for a Private Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.
+If you don't have these, see [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+Complete the steps in [Create a VPC with Private and Public Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create Additional Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.AdditionalSubnets), [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [ Create a VPC Security Group for a Private DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.

 **To launch a MySQL DB instance**